The 1907/15 Mors Le Sanglier - Aero Gp Special

 - Muffler, drilled out vintage Briggs and a metal elbow or two.
 Being under the car, tends to have a beefier sound if you're on the gas as it echos under there.

-- Left side braking handle, the control handle from a 1957 Mercury outboard motor known as the "Dockbuster" bolted to some steel rod with holes drilled in it.
+- Left side braking handle, the control handle from a 1957 Mercury outboard motor known as the "Dockbuster."

 Car Specs: